Kylie Jenner, Tyga Breakup Rumors Fly After Social Media Silence

 Do you think that Kylie Jenner and Tyga have really broken up?
 Let us know what you think in the comments section below!

-[Featured Image by Dimitrios Kambouris / Staff / Getty Images]
+[Featured Image by Dimitrios Kambouris/Staff/Getty Images]